DevOps-MBSE/AaC/docs/docs/user_guide/user_library.md

 `<include screen shot of list results of plugin commands>`

 # Contributing Root Keys to a User Library
 A Root Key is another key concept of AaC that provides functionality and extensibility to a plugin because of AaC's usage of YAML.
+For information on pre-defined Root Keys, see the [Root Keys](./aac_language/#root-keys) section of the AaC Modeling Language Reference page.

-## Defining a Root Key
+## Defining, adding, and leveraging a Root Key

-## Adding a Root Key
+A Root Key is a way of creating a representation for a type of element to be leveraged by AaC.
+So if a plugin is planning to provide a different type of element than what is in the base DSL, the new Root Keys need to be defined in a similar manner as wthin the [core spec](https://github.com/jondavid-black/AaC/blob/bbe61782720d5958e2794308d7fe397fc6398bd3/python/src/aac/spec/spec.yaml#L2-L6).

-## Leveraging a Root Key
+There is information about how the core spec is utilized as well as information and an example of how to extend the DSL for use via an additional plugin within the [Base DSL and Extended DSL](./aac_language/#the-base-dsl-core-spec) sections of the AaC Modeling Language Reference page.

 # Utilizing a User Library

 ## As a plugin user